How Can I Be Truly Happy?

 Does being social make us happier?.

 Being there for others during their time of need or sharing your time with them or lending them a shoulder to cry on is more satisfactory than the momentary happiness we receive from our individual achievements.
-Naturally, human beings crave love and it makes us happy to know that we are cared for and cherished.
+Naturally, human beings crave love and it makes us happy to know that we are cared for.
 Helping others and receiving love are both fundamental to our happiness.

 Communities that foster this kind of give-and-take dynamic produce happy individuals who are resilient.